S3gmentati0nFault/Slides/ISC-recap/slides.md

 ## Multimodality

-Now flagship models are boasting multimodal capacities, which translates to the possibility of the model to manipulate different forms of media:
+Now flagship models are boasting multimodal capacities, therefore the model is able to manipulate different forms of media:

 - Text
 - Audio
 - Video
 - Images

 This can be done through the same A/D architecture by predicting the next most probable byte in the sequence (for example for images) another archetype that is rapidly gaining traction is the one of Diffusion Models.